mattburnett-repo/nestjs-api-template/README.md

         ```bash
         No changes in database schema were found - cannot generate a migration.
 To create a new empty migration use "typeorm migration:create" command
         ```
-      - [There is a known issue with this](https://github.com/typeorm/typeorm/issues/5965#issuecomment-680839366) and it looks like the resolution depends on changes to the typeorm package for 0.3.x.
+      - [This is a known issue](https://github.com/typeorm/typeorm/issues/5965#issuecomment-680839366) and it looks like the resolution depends on changes to the typeorm package for 0.3.x.
       - [Refer here for more information](https://stackoverflow.com/questions/72682474/typeorm-migrationgenerate-failure-not-enough-non-option-arguments-got-0-need)

 - Authentication:
   - Passport JWT strategy is implemented. `auth` and `user` resources are provided as a starting point.
-  - There is an `example/protected` route you can use as an example.
+  - There is an `example/protected` route to use as an example.
 - Testing:
   - An example of protected route testing in located in `app.e2e-spec.ts`.
   - As soon as you start adding functionality, tests will fail with confusing messages (ie. 'Cant find ... in ...').
-    - This ie likely due to dependencies among mondules.
+    - This ie likely due to dependencies among modules.
 Usually this can be resolved by mocking the test subject's dependencies.
     - [Here is a good resource for setting up tests for TypeORM](https://github.com/jmcdo29/testing-nestjs/tree/main/apps/typeorm-sample/src/cat), using the 'cat' resource from the NestJS docs.
     - [This video](https://www.youtube.com/watch?v=dXOfOgFFKuY&t=776s) is also helpful.
-  - app.e2e-spec.ts generates log output if `process.env.NODE_ENV` is not equal to 'test'
+  - app.e2e-spec.ts generates TypeORM log output if `process.env.NODE_ENV` is not equal to 'test'.
-    - iterations of this output equal the number of times the `beforeEach()` method of the test/s run.
 - Logging:
   - Basic logging is available using the default logger provided by NestJS.
 It is sparsely implemented in this repo.
 It should be better implemented in an actual application.
     - Reference [this](https://javascript.plainenglish.io/how-to-use-nestjs-logger-2a9cb107bce9) doc for more things to do.
   - app.e2e-spec.ts generates log output if `process.env.NODE_ENV` is not equal to 'test'
 - Swagger / OpenAPI
   - Decorators for @nestjs/swagger are listed [here](https://www.programcreek.com/typescript/?api=@nestjs/swagger).
 Look at the sidebar on the right of the page.

----

-## To Do

-These are moved to 'Issues' section of the repo